 Selling Price, by definition whole building actual final cost, tracks the final cost of construction, which includes, in addition to costs of labor and materials and sales/use taxes, general contractor and sub-contractor overhead and profit.
 Selling price indices should be used to adjust project costs over time.

 quoted from that article,

 R S Means Index and ENR Building Cost Index (BCI) are examples of input indices.
 They do not measure the output price of the final cost of buildings.
 They measure the input prices paid by subcontractors for a fixed market basket of labor and materials used in constructing the building.
-These indices do not differentiate residential from nonresidential.
+ENR does not differentiate residential from nonresidential.
 RS Means is specifically nonresidential buildings only.
 These indices do not represent final cost so won’t be as accurate as selling price indices.
 RS Means subscription service provides historical cost indices for about 200 US and 10 Canadian cities.
 RSMeans 1960-2018 CANADA Keep in mind, these indices do not include markup for competitive conditions.
 FYI, the RS Means Building Construction Cost Manual is an excellent resource to compare cost of construction between any two of hundreds of cities using location indices.

 Turner Actual Cost Index nonresidential buildings only, final cost of building